 We have all gone to bed before without remembering to turn the TV off at the wall.
 Charging our phones overnight when they really don’t need that long.
 Games consoles left to hum away in the dark.
 If you’re looking to lower your bills and your carbon footprint, switch them off completely before you go to bed.

 It’s a good idea to eco-proof your home during the summer months too.
 A good air-conditioning unit can provide effective relief from an overly-warm home.
 But, like any other appliance, it needs a little TLC every now and again to keep it working well and prevent any overuse of energy.
 Greener Ideal recommends getting a professional out to inspect your air-conditioning unit to make sure it is still running efficiently and effectively.
-If your system is making any strange noises, best to give a professional a call.
+If your system is making any strange noises, best to give a professional a call, like the ones you can find at inphaseelectric.com/air-conditioning-services/ac-tune-up/.
 There are many ways to ensure that your home or workplace are energy efficient.
 For example, if you’re looking to replace an old, noisy air conditioning unit, your main focus might be on a quiet model.
 But don’t neglect to check how eco-friendly it is!

 Perhaps the easiest way to save energy at home is to turn down the temperature of your wash cycle by a few degrees.
 Opt to wash your clothes on a cold wash setting for the following benefits beyond saving the planet:

 - Save money

 - Easy stain removal